-In fiscal year 2020, Mr. Mulrooney had an aggregate target of \$1,150,000 for his target annual cash and long-term incentives and Mr. Arian had an aggregate target of \$1,000,000 for his target annual cash and long-term incentives with respect to Messrs.
-Mulrooney and Arian, the Committee primarily reviewed historical pay practices, internal equity and what it considered to be an appropriate balance between short-term and long-term pay elements.
+In fiscal year 2020, Mr. Mulrooney had an aggregate target of \$1,150,000 for his target annual cash and longterm incentives and Mr. Arian had an aggregate target of \$1,000,000 for his target annual cash and long-term incentives.
+When determining the allocation between cash and long-term equity incentives with respect to Messrs.
+Mulrooney and Arian, the Committee primarily reviewed historical pay practices, internal equity and what it considered to be an appropriate balance between shortterm and long-term pay elements.
 Each NEO received annual equity grants comprised of 60% performance restricted stock units (discussed in further detail below) and 40% time-based restricted stock.
-At the time of grant, in consultation with and based on benchmarking data provided by the compensation consultant, the Committee determined that the grant date value of their awards fell within the range of long-term goals, taking into account individual performance and market compensation levels.
+At the time of grant, in consultation with and based on benchmarking data provided by the compensation consultant, the Committee determined that the grant date value of their awards fell within the range of long-term incentives provided by the peer group companies and that this was an appropriate level of equity grant and equity mix to properly align their interests with the Company's long-term goals, taking into account individual performance and market compensation levels.